What is Radioactive Waste?

 Disposing of Radioactive Waste

 Emitted radiation is measured in half-life.
-Half-life is defined as the time required for half of the radioactive atoms in the radionuclide to decay.
+Half-life is the time it requires for half of the radioactive atoms in the radionuclide to decay.
 Different isotopes have different half-lives.
 For example, Iodine-131 has a half-life of 8 days, whereas Coblat-60 has a half-life of 5,271 years.

-When segregating radioactive waste, those containing different isotopes should be collected in separate bags and bins.
-The container must be labelled with the name of the isotope, the level of radioactive activity, and the date it was first monitored.
+When segregating it, collect those containing different isotopes in separate bags and bins.
+Then, label the container with the name of the isotope, the level of radioactive activity, and the date you first monitor it.

 The most common disposal process for radioactive medical waste is delay/decay processes.
-Waste is generally stored for 10 half-lives of the isotope or until 0.1% of radioactivity remains.
-In rare cases, incineration or concentration/containment processes can be used.
+Your service provider will store the waste generally for 10 half-lives of the isotope or until 0.1% of radioactivity remains.
+In rare cases, your service provider will use incineration or concentration/containment processes.

 Learn More about Safe Handling of Medical Waste with Medical Waste Pros

-Medical Waste Pros keeps you in compliance with medical waste disposal services, HIPAA training, and other compliance programs.
+Medical Waste Pros keeps you in compliance with our medical waste disposal services.
 Our experienced and knowledgeable team provides resources focused on safety and efficient medical waste management.
 Call us at (888) 755-6370 or fill out the form to learn more and receive free quotes on our services and programs today.
 We will be in contact with you within minutes.